 Required and Recommended Technology

 *1TB Standard Drive:

+Owning a graphics-capable laptop as your enter advanced-level animation classes is recommended but not required.
 While the Animation and Graphic Design labs are exclusively Mac OS, PC laptops can be considered a viable option if the technical specifications are comparable with the links below.

 Mac: 15 inch Macbook Pro 2.6GHz

 PC: Obviously there are many choices as to style and brand.
 You will want a laptop that gamers use.
 The following are minimum specs for a PC that will support animation graphics and last a while.